ganesshkumar/obsidian-plugins-stats-ui/posts/2025-05-14-music-notation-plugins.md

 ---

-This `mini-logger` plugins is not exactly for music notations but it is very close to music notations.
+This `Metronome` plugins is not exactly for music notations but it is very close to music notations.

 ```plugin
 index=11